Section 5.6 Higher Order Derivatives and Taylor Expansion

 so \(R_{k}(t)\) is actually a function of \(\bx\) and \(\bh=t\bv\text{.}\)

-Using the continuity of \(\frac{\partial^{k} f}{\partial x_{j_{k}}\cdots \partial x_{j_{1}}}\) at \(\bx\text{,}\) we find that, for any \(\epsilon > 0\text{,}\) there exists some \(\delta >0\) such that
+Using the continuity of \(\frac{\partial^{k} f}{\partial x_{j_{k}}\cdots \partial x_{j_{1}}}\) at \(\bx\text{,}\) we find that, for any \(\epsilon > 0\text{,}\) there exists some \(\delta > 0\) such that

 \begin{equation*}

-\left\Vert \frac{\partial^{k} f}{\partial x_{j_{k}}\cdots \partial x_{j_{1}}}(\bx +\bh) -
+\left\vert \frac{\partial^{k} f}{\partial x_{j_{k}}\cdots \partial x_{j_{1}}}(\bx +\bh) -

-\frac{\partial^{k} f}{\partial x_{j_{k}}\cdots \partial x_{j_{1}}}(\bx)\right\Vert \lt \epsilon
+\frac{\partial^{k} f}{\partial x_{j_{k}}\cdots \partial x_{j_{1}}}(\bx)\right\vert \lt \epsilon

 \end{equation*}